Knox Gear Ice Cream Maker Review

 The powerful compressor is able to chill the bowl to a very impressive -31°F (-35°C) and the relatively fast rotating dasher leaves very little ice on the sides of the bowl.
 This means that the ice cream is frozen very quickly and is pretty smooth.

-And the price is fantastic.
+And the price is usually fantastic.
 What's not to like?

 Well, Knox Gear is an unknown brand, some people have raised doubts about it's reliability and it only comes with a 1 year warranty.